Commercial HVAC, Commercial Installations, Residential HVAC, Residential Installations

 The problem is, the equipment manufacturers don’t make it all that easy to understand how to interpret those numbers.
-If it’s all greek to you, here’s a primer on the various energy efficiency ratings for air conditioners, what they mean and what numbers you should look for:
+If it’s all greek to you, here’s a primer on the various air conditioning energy efficiency ratings, what they mean and what numbers you should look for.

 SEER (Seasonal Energy Efficiency Ratio)

 SEER measures the energy efficiency of cooling equipment, calculated based on a seasonal average as opposed to specific laboratory conditions.
 The SEER is the ratio of cooling output in British Thermal Units (BTU) divided by electricity usage in kilowatt-hours.
 This number gives you the most accurate assessment of the unit’s efficiency over the course of the year.
 A higher the SEER rating means the unit is more energy efficient.

 According to U.S. Department of Energy regulations, all new air conditioning systems installed in northern states must have a minimum rating of 13.
 Since January 2015, new systems installed in the warmer southern states must have a minimum rating of 14.
 Today’s most efficient central air conditioning systems have SEER ratings between 20 and 28.
 Heat pumps and ductless mini-split systems can have ratings of 30 or higher.

 How much can you save by choosing a more efficient model?
 By upgrading from a SEER 10 to a SEER 13 air conditioner, your power consumption is reduced by 30%.